 In order to determine the remuneration of the Executive Board, criteria such as function, responsibility and experience are taken into account and the remuneration paid to Forbo Executive Board members is compared with that paid to Executive Board members in comparable industrial companies.
 This is based on information that is available from publicly accessible sources and from respected market data providers or is known to the members of the Remuneration Committee from their experience of office in similar companies.
-Industrial companies are regarded as comparable if they are similar to Forbo in terms of sector, structure, size (sales and number of employees), geographic presence, profitability, market capitalization, and complexity.
+Industrial companies are regarded as comparable if they are globally active and domiciled in Switzerland, report sales of between CHF 0.5 and 2.5 billion, have a market capitalization of CHF 1 to 4 billion and employ 2,000 to 10,000 people or if they are globally active, publicly listed corporations operating in the same business areas as Forbo.
 As a general rule, no external consultants are co-opted for determining the remuneration.